AaronShepp/AlphaPlot/README.md

 EDGE_WIDTH     = 3   # Width of the surrounding "edge" section
 ```
 ### Define Species Mixture
 This program can take any number of species, however the difficulty of satisfying neighbor criteria increases with greater species number.
-For large species mixtures, larger core diameters will have greater chances of success.
+For large species mixtures, larger core diameters will compensate by decreasing the difficulty of satisfying criteria.
 Firstly, create a new list with the names of each species (or any taxa level) in your mixture.
 This list defines the mixture size and will be used for labels and colours in the exported data.
 Secondly, define CHOOSE_LIST according to the name for your list.
 Third, define the colours you want each species to be represented as in the exported plot image